lucavella/AdventureGame/report.md

 Initially, I implemented the `Grid` as a flat list.
 The list encoded the 2D semi-infinite matrix by following the (quarter) rings around (0, 0).
 It saves some space by not needing a nested list.
 On the other hand, many functions required a conversion step of 2D `Coordinate` index to the index in the flat list.
 Also, access to `Coordinate` (m, n) is in `O(m * n)`, as opposed to `O(m + n)` in the 2D case.
 The real reason that I switched implementation is that updating the seen `GridTiles` is not straightforward.

 ### Utils.UniformCostSearch
 To calculate the distances to the closest water, desert and portal tile, I use the `Utils.UniformCostSearch` module.
 It contains a general implementation of uniform cost search (UCS) which is used for pathfinding.
 It takes arguments for a starting state and expands the next best state from a sorted list until a goal state is found, while keeping track of visited states.
-There is also both a lazy and strict implementation.
+There is also both a lazy and eager implementation.
 The next best state is found by sorting the list of states, but could be improved by implementing it as a heap based priority queue.

 The pathfinding in practice represents states as coordinates and expands a state by making a move in all possible directions and only keeping those going through allowed `TileTypes`.